-- for specific fair value hedges, the book value of the hedged item is amended to take into account the value adjustment due to the interest rate risk hedge;

-- for general hedges executed by valuing the loan portfolio as a whole, the related hedge equity effect is recognised separately in the financial statements under item "Value adjustments to macro-hedged financial assets" (asset item 60 in case of positive revaluation or liability item 50 in case of negative revaluation).
+- for specific fair value hedges, the book value of the hedged item is amended to take into account the value adjustment due to the interest rate risk hedge; - for general hedges executed by valuing the loan portfolio as a whole, the related hedge equity effect is recognised separately in the financial statements under item "Value adjustments to macro-hedged financial assets" (asset item 60 in case of positive revaluation or liability item 50 in case of negative revaluation).

-Hedge effectiveness is the degree to which changes in the fair value or cash flows of the hedged item that are attributable to a hedged risk are offset by changes in the fair value or cash flows of the hedging instrument.
+Hedge effectiveness is the degree to which changes in the fair value or expected cash flows of the hedged item are offset by changes in the fair value or expected cash flows of the hedging instrument.
 Therefore, effectiveness is measured by comparing the changes, considering the entity's intention when the hedge was put in place.